glynawe/Vanilla/vanilla.md

 | `TYPESIZE (T)  : word`               | number of bytes required by type `T`         |
 | `TYPE (x: AnyType, T) : T`           | give `x` the type `T`                        |

 `TYPE` changes the type of a value or variable without altering the underlying bits that represent it.
-E.g. it can be used to represent a pointer as an word or a record as an array of bytes.
+E.g. it can be used to represent a pointer as a word or a record as an array of bytes.

 **Example**